 - Do not sit by the window.

-- Tape record class lectures when possible, or use your professor’s notes.
+- Record class lectures when possible, or use your professor’s notes.

 - Participate in class discussions as much as possible to enhance your concentration.